RetroAchievements/docs/docs/general/teams/devquest-team.md

    - Sets that need repairs should not be assigned to DevQuest 022; a user may only use such sets for this quest if they have fully completed DevQuest 002 and then only if the non-repair-related work matches the DevQuest 022 dust-off goal.

 ::: tip DUAL CREDIT
 If a set requires repairs that are appropriate for DQ2 and also has notable missing content that is appropriate for DQ13, it may appear in both lists.
 A developer could then do both actions and receive credit towards both.
-This is not considered "double-dipping" since the actions involved at distinct (repair as one action, completion as a separate action).
+This is not considered "double-dipping" since the actions involved are distinct (repair as one action, completion as a separate action).
 :::

 ### Approving additions to DQ2, DQ13, DQ22